We are a non-profit children's camp grounded in openness, hospitality, and compassionate Christianity.

 In the off season, we offer on-site retreats that revolve around themes of stewardship, relationships, youth ministry, and spirituality.
 Most of these retreats are open to the public.
 When they are not being used for Fowler sponsored retreats, many of our facilities are available for private rentals.
 We frequently host a variety of nonprofits and churches for retreats and workshops.

-All income camp generates from retreats, summer camp, facility and rental fees, and donations goes toward need-based camp scholarships and keeping costs lower so all children can come to camp.
+All income camp generated from retreats, summer camp, facility and rental fees, and donations goes toward need-based camp scholarships and keeping costs lower so all children can come to camp.

 We live intentionally in community...